apsdehal/apsdehal.github.io/index.md

 ---
 layout: default
 class: home
-description: Amanpreet is a tech-enthusiast, developer, fiction-fan who loves to build up new cool things by exploring the technologies available around the globe
+description: Amanpreet is a tech-enthusiast, developer, fiction-fan, programming addict who loves to build up new cool things by exploring the technologies available around the globe.
+When not fiddled with all these things, he is a B.Tech, Electrical, 3rd Year student at Indian Insitute of Technology, Roorkee.
 meta: Personal Website of Amanpreet Singh
 title: Amanpreet Singh
 ---